 Daniel reminded Belshazzar of the sovereignty of Jehovah in dealing with Nebuchadnezzar.
 It was this sovereign God who put the writing on the wall.
 God taught Nebuchadnezzar this lesson in chapter four.

 The Bible says more about Nebuchadnezzar than any other gentile ruler.
 The family of Nabopolassar and his son Nebuchadnezzar made a meteoric rise to power.
 This family of four generations left behind more material evidence than any family mentioned in the Bible.

 “And because of the majesty that He gave him, all peoples, nations, and languages trembled and feared before him.
 Whomever he wished, he executed; whomever he wished, he kept alive; whomever he wished, he set up; and whomever he wished, he put down.

 Nebuchadnezzar’s conquests were far-flung.
 Jeremiah foretold these conquests (Je 25:1ff.; 27:1ff.; 43:10).
 Ezekiel did as well (Ezek 26:7; 29:19; 30:10).

 God works sovereignly in history.

 While Nabopolassar mopped up the cities along the Tigris-Euphrates Rivers, he sent his son Nebuchadnezzar to stop Pharaoh-Necho of Egypt at Carchemish.
 Necho had killed the good King Josiah at Armageddon on his way to Carchemish in Palestine.
 Nebuchadnezzar crushed Necho and the Egyptians.
 This was the final defeat of the Assyrians.
-The Egyptians never again rose to a world power.
+The Egyptians never again rose to world power.
 Judah became a vassal of Babylon (Is 39:5-8).
-Daniel as a member of the royal family came to Babylon as a captive and as a person of great influence to the world power.
+Daniel, as a member of the royal family, came to Babylon as a captive and as a person of great influence on the world power.